nonplayer/hammercrawl/hc_core_smith.md

 * **Roll in the Open, and Don't Fudge the Dice!** Fudging dice is lame as lame can be.
 If you're going to roll dice, then commit to it.
 If you're not going to commit to it, just put on the big kid britches, say what happens instead, and move on - no roll required.
 Throw the bones out in the open for all to see.
 You can't expect the players to play fair and true to the rules if you don't do the same.
 * **Listen to the Players!** Players often come up with way cooler ideas than you ever thought of.
 Listen to them, mine their passing throw-away jokes for gold, and then use it against them later.
 The best spur-of-the-moment games are often driven by the players' own side comments.
 Save yourself the effort and let the players unknowingly do all your work for you!
 * **Egg and Entice them!** Give them big red shiny buttons that say "do not push" and then watch them fight over who gets to push them.
 Place the most stupidly obvious traps in their way and watch them second-guess themselves.
 And cheer them on the whole time!

+## The Smith's Tools

+The 'Smith needs a set of Warhammer Fantasy Roleplay 3rd Edition dice to serve as a way to "divine" the results of the party's actions.
+I am currently looking into adapting this system to use the new Genesys Fantasy RPG Dice, as well.

+### The Divining Dice

+HAMMERCRAWL! makes use of the special colorful dice from the Genesys RPG to help the 'Smith randomly generate threat and other ideas on the spur of the moment (most commonly when they move into the next room of the dungeon).
+For the purposes of HAMMERCRAWL! the dice are as follows:

+* **Red - The Difficulty Dice:** A fluctuating pool of dice that determine the ongoing base challenge against the PCs.
+* **Green - The Reward Dice:** A pool of dice that increase as the PCs delve onward, giving them greater treasures and rewards.
+* **Purple - The Risk Dice:** A growing pool of pain and suffering dice that accompany said increase in reward.
+* **Blue - The Good Fortune Dice:** Dice that represent clever ideas and good luck in play.
+* **Black - The Bad Fortune Dice:** Dice that represent chaos working against the PCs.
+* **Yellow - The Expert Dice:** Dice that come into play when the PCs have the right tool, spell, or hireling for the job.

+### The Generators

+This game works best if you keep a handful of randomizers at hand at all times during play.
+There are a number of them linked in Appendix R of this document, but that list is by no means fully comprehensive.
+New tools of this sort seem to pop up every year, and as such it's a glorious time to be gaming and into RPG randomizers.

 # Specific Hammersmith Actions